 - How will you fix these installations in the van, in a safe way?

 Installing plumbing and water in a camper

-Same goes with plumbing and water in your van conversion project.
+Same goes with plumbing and water in your DIY camper conversion van project.
 If you start by asking yourself what you’ll use the tanks for, it will tell you how many tanks you’ll need!